aditya9575/A-simple-react-app-to-understand-useEffect-hook-/README.md

 # A-simple-react-app-to-understand-useEffect-hook-

-To run the app clone the master branch and then go to the file path and run npm run start
+To run the app clone the master branch and then go to the file path and run command -> npm install  then run command -> npm run start

 STEPS TO UNDERSTAND ---->